 If your goal is to simply stop a flood of ugly creditor telephone calls, the law is partly on your side.
 The Federal Fair Debt Collection Practices Act requires collection agencies (but not the original creditor) to stop calling you if you ask them to stop.
 However, even if those collectors honor your request to stop calling, it does not eliminate your financial problems.
-Filing bankruptcy may be a quick and permanent solution.
+A quick and permanent solution may be to file bankruptcy.

 Bad Things Sometimes Happen to Good People